-A great job is one that boosts your morale, contains tasks you enjoy and provides advancement opportunities.
+A great job boosts your morale, contains tasks you enjoy and provides advancement opportunities.
 If you're not experiencing this in your current role, it may be time to find a better job.
-Getting a new job involves evaluating your career goals, researching possible opportunities and applying for a role that meets your needs.
+Getting a new job involves evaluating your career goals, researching viable opportunities and applying for a role that meets your needs.

-Little to no passion for your role
+1. Decreasing passion for your role

-Not feeling challenged
+2. Not feeling challenged

-Craving a different company culture
+3. Craving a different company culture

 Being in a positive work environment helps encourage you to complete tasks and work with a team that shares your passions.
 Working with a company that has a strong company culture also increases team-building skills with your coworkers, so you can all more effectively complete impressive group projects together.